ShaumikRahman/tech-toucan/README.md

 ## Database

-Please ensure that an SQL connection is running locally with an empty database named 'tech-toucan' on port 3306, I tested this locally using XAMPP.
-Alternatively, edit the database configuration in the .env file to point towards a different connection where a an empty database named 'tech-toucan' has been setup.
+Please ensure that an SQL connection is running locally with an empty database named 'tech_toucan' on port 3306, I tested this locally using XAMPP.
+Alternatively, edit the database configuration in the .env file to point towards a different connection where a an empty database named 'tech_toucan' has been setup.
 Editing the environment variables will require the project to be rebuilt, please do this by running the command 'npm run development' in the projects directory.

 ## Migrations